We all love a good tinted lip balm, but you know what's equally life-changing?

 It all started when she couldn't find a cream that wouldn't irritate her infant son's sensitive skin.
 So she decided to make one herself, using only natural ingredients, and as few of them as possible.

-The result was Balm No. 1, and not only did it work for her son, it also generated a cult following amongst her clients.
+The result was Balm No. 1, and it not only worked for her son, but also her clients.

 At the time, Paola was working with the US women's soccer team, and most of the players hated the feel of makeup on their skin—but they loved the Balm.
 That inspired Paola to create tinted versions, in order to give them a little colour without looking made-up.